About Cloud Nine Doodles

 Our Dogs

-We own two beautiful AKC registered Bernese Mountain Dogs, Liza and Josie, who reside in a guardian home together in Lynden, WA, a couple of blocks from our home.
+Our two beautiful AKC registered Bernese Mountain Dogs, Liza and Josie, reside in a guardian home together in Lynden, WA, a couple of blocks from our home.
+The three beautiful Double Doodle (Goldendoodle x Labradoodle) girls who call us their humans live with us.
+Gracie is now retired, but we’re looking forward to meeting her grand pups from Baker and Whitney.

-Check out our reviews on Google.
-You can also learn what it means to be part of the Cloud Nine Doodles Family on Facebook.
+Check out our 5 Star Google Reviews..
+You can also learn what it means to be part of the Cloud Nine Doodles Family on Facebook

 Most frequently asked questions about what we do and why we do it.